ubc-library-rc/gis-reference-mapping/index.md

 [Download Workshop Data](./reference-mapping-workshop.zip){: .btn .btn-blue }

 If you're coming to this workshop with your own data in-hand, be sure to move it inside the unzipped workshop data folder.
 Additionally, make sure it is either in a spatial data format (such as Esri Shapefile, `.shp`, or geoJSON, `.geojson`), or saved as a `.csv`.
-For the purposes of this workshop, your dataset must have coordinate information saved in two separate columns, one for latitude and one for longitude.
+For the purposes of this workshop, if your data is in `.csv` format it _must_ have coordinate information saved in two separate columns, one for latitude and one for longitude.
 If you only have cities/countries or street addresses, follow the link in the resources below to book a 1:1 consult for additional support.
 If you have street addresses, you can also _geocode_ these in QGIS (see [here](https://ubc-library-rc.github.io/gis-plugins-qgis/content/geocoding.html) for documentation.)
 {: .note}

 <br>